holgerlembke/ESPxWebFlMgr/README.md

 ### "external web page"

 For those who need to save about 10k code space the web page can also be moved into the SPIFFS space.
-Copy the content of the folder __filemanager__ in the SPIFFS and comment out the line __#define fileManagerServerStaticsInternally__
+Copy the content of the folder __filemanager__ on the device and comment out the line __#define fileManagerServerStaticsInternally__

 ### File System: LittleFS or SPIFFS

 ESPxWebFlMgr is currently in a transition phase from SPIFFS to LittleFS.
-Current status: ESP8266 is default LitteFS with fallback to SPIFFS, ESP32 SPIFFS only (I assume it is easy to Switch, but I didn't do any tests...)
+Current status: ESP8266 is default LitteFS with fallback to SPIFFS, ESP32 SPIFFS only (I assume it is easy to switch, but I didn't do any tests...)

 ### Build in GZIPPER

-The GZIPPER can compress the files in you SPIFFS into gzip-web-compatible files.
+The GZIPPER can compress the files in you devices file system into gzip-web-compatible files.

-To use the "on the fly" GZIPPER you need to put the file "gzipper.js" from "gzip files" folder in the SPIFFS.
+To use the "on the fly" GZIPPER you need to upload the file "gzipper.js" from "gzip files" folder.
 Click the "C"-button to compress a file.
-If the compression factor meets your expectations delete the source file in SPIFFS.
+If the compression factor meets your expectations delete the source file.

 ## System files

-Because the SPIFFS file system is feature limited there is no real concept for separating "internal files" from "web server allowed files".
+Because the file system is feature limited there is no real concept for separating "internal files" from "web server allowed files".

 My solution of choice is that all internal files start with "/." (slash dot).
 Your idea might differ.